Skip to main content

 The campfire being lit with wood shavings – evening at the winter camp

-This overnighter was interesting because Stefan and I run completely different hammock systems.
-I went with my onewind double-layer hammock, paired with the onewind underquilt and onewind blanket for top insulation.
-Over everything, I pitched the onewind hexagon tarp to keep the snow off.
-For extra warmth on the coldest stretch of the night, I had my Carinthia Multicam Black sleeping bag inside the hammock — a combination that turned out to be remarkably warm even as temperatures dropped well below freezing.
+The interesting part of this overnighter: Stefan and I run completely different hammock systems.
+I had my double-layer hammock from onewind, combined with the onewind underquilt and blanket for insulation.
+Over the top hung the hexagon tarp to keep the snow off.
+For the coldest hours of the night my Carinthia sleeping bag in Multicam Black went into the hammock as well.
+That combination turned out surprisingly warm, even as temperatures dropped well below zero.

-Stefan, on the other hand, brought his Warbonnet Ridgerunner hammock with a Lynx underquilt and the iconic Superfly tarp in Bushwack Camo.
-The Ridgerunner is a bridge-style hammock, which gives you a flatter sleeping position — quite different from the gathered-end design of the onewind.
+Stefan went with his Warbonnet Ridgerunner, the Lynx underquilt and the distinctive Superfly tarp in Bushwack camo.
+The Ridgerunner is a bridge hammock with a much flatter lying position than the gathered-end design of the onewind.
 It was great to have both systems side by side and compare how they handled the same winter conditions.

 Potatoes, carrots and celery being cut for dinner